confused-Techie/atom-backend/README.md

 If you would like to read more about the routes available those are available [here](/docs/api.md).

 There's a crash course guide to any new contributors available [develpers.md](/docs/developers.md).
+As well as JSDoc generated [documentation](/docs/JavaScript.md) of the source code.

 Additionally for any bug hunters [Complexity Reports](/docs/complexity-report.md) are generated.
 Keep in mind since the tools underlying AST generator doesn't support ES6 not everything is included currently.